-Bicycle NSW has been working to try and make light rail crossings safer since March 2019, and now we need your help.
+Since March 2019, Bicycle NSW has been working to try and make light rail crossings safer.
+Now, we need your help!

 This work has included researching and writing about the issue, working with the government advising and providing feedback on signage and infrastructure development.

-We understood that crossing light rail tracks could present a hazard for people riding bikes, using wheelchairs and prams.
+For people riding bikes, using wheelchairs and prams crossing light rail tracks could present a hazard.
 If wheels become trapped in the track, it could cause crashes or trap someone in the path of an oncoming tram.

-Back in early April we learnt about SafeRails and shared information about this technology with government, asking that it be considered.
-Unfortunately since then injuries in Newcastle did not seem to prompt action, and on Wednesday the 10th of July Danny Egan died following a crash at the intersection of Pacific and Scott Streets where it is not possible to cross tracks at 90 degrees.
+Back in early April we learnt about SafeRails.
+We shared information about this technology with government.
+We askied that it be considered.
+Unfortunately, even injuries in Newcastle did not prompt action.
+But on Wednesday the 10th of July Danny Egan died following a crash at the intersection of Pacific and Scott Streets, where it is not possible to cross tracks at 90 degrees.

-Bicycle NSW is determined to protect riders, and we reached out to the SafeRails inventors Roderick and Ward, who agreed in principle to an Australian trial if a manufacturer could be found.
+Bicycle NSW is determined to protect riders.
+So we reached out to the SafeRails inventors Roderick and Ward, who agreed in principle to an Australian trial if a manufacturer could be found.
 Our efforts were acknowledged by The Hon.
 Peter Primrose MP in budget estimates on Friday the 30th of August (transcript P. 28).

-The Newcastle light rail network is operational, but Sydney is still in a testing phase, providing an ideal opportunity to test SafeRails.
+The Newcastle light rail network is operational.
+However, Sydney is still in a testing phase.
+The Sydney light rail network could provide an ideal opportunity to test SafeRails.

 “We aren’t material scientists but we figured if we could find the solution including a manufacturer, NSW Transport has the opportunity to test SafeRails before the light rail carries passengers,” said General Manager of Public Affairs, Bastien Wallace.